From

 Being simple minded with editors, I prefer nano or pico under Linux, since they are so simple and fast to use.

-Most of my Rebol scripts are not that big and I get by without the syntax highlighting (though the next nano version has that).
+Most of my Rebol scripts are not that big and I get by without the syntax highlighting (though the next nano version

 When I edit bigger scripts I usually turn to Emacs.